dwdas9/home/articles/Misc/Docker/SparkDocker/SparkDockerSetup.md

 ### <span style="color: #9e0059;">Create a `docker-compose.yaml` file</span>:

-- Create new folder named, say, "spark."
-Within this folder, create a text file and copy and paste the content provided below into it.
-Remember, the name you choose for this folder ("spark") will also be used as the name for the container group, which you'll see in Docker Desktop.
+- Create a file **docker-compose.yaml** and paste the content below and save.

 ```yaml